4 business metrics every consultant needs to understand / The Bernard Marr column

 So here we have it.
 The four KPIs every consultant needs to understand.
 So if you are seeking relevant and meaningful KPIs, simply start with those four and develop meaningful ways to measure and monitor them.

-If you would like a little more insight on how to measure some of these KPIs and how to develop a meaningful performance management framework check out www.ap-institute.com/ where you can find a free KPI library as well as many relevant articles and case studies.
+If you would like a little more insight on how to measure some of these KPIs and how to develop a meaningful performance management framework check out www.ap-institute.com/ (external link) where you can find a free KPI library as well as many relevant articles and case studies.

 As always, please share your views and let me know what your thoughts are in the comments below.